 Usage Notes for the MVS version:

-Usage Notes for the Windows version:
+Installation steps for the Windows and OS/2 version:

-PRUN <program> to run the program
+Use PRUN <program> to run the program

 set DD_<logical_filename>=<physical_filename_including_path> to assign files

 PCINT can IMHO be compiled with every standard C compiler; I used IBM's C compiler on OS/2 and the Open Watcom C compiler on Windows (and gcc on Linux, BTW).